 A Waterpark, at first glance, is all fun in the sun.
 You splash, you slide, you tube, you get cooled off.
-But, anyone who has ever spent more than ten minutes at one knows that, in fact, a Waterpark is where Satan comes to vacation.
+But anyone who has ever spent more than ten minutes at one knows that, in fact, a Waterpark is where Satan comes to vacation.

-Now, add in other assorted filth like hair dander, lice, skin infections up to and including infected tramp stamps, open sores, pink eye, puss weeping wounds, ring worm, incontinent toddlers and too lazy to leave the pool and pee children and adults, swim diapers whose structural integrity has been breached due to a massive number #2 brought on by the colonic hydrotherapy effect of the tube slide.
+Now, add in other assorted filth like hair dander, lice, skin infections up to and including infected tramp stamps, open sores, pink eye, puss weeping wounds, ring worm, incontinent toddlers, too lazy to leave the pool to pee children and adults, and swim diapers whose structural integrity has been breached due to a massive number #2 brought on by the colonic hydrotherapy effect of the tube slide.
 (Seriously anyone who is constipated needs to slam down a fiber bar, chase that with some Citrus Metamucil and then head to their nearest Waterpark to do a couple of runs on a “speed” slide for an intense rectal refresh.)

 All Waterparks should implement a “Pre Park” experience.
 This would be a series of “attractions” that park goers would “enjoy” before they are permitted to enter the Primary Park.

 Your adventure would begin with a ride on the Antibacterial Wash Coaster.
 After paying more than your monthly mortgage for your family’s tickets you would immediately proceed to this Coaster.
 Here a perky attendant will instruct you to stow your belongings, hand out goggles and then help you load into rafts.
 You will then be warned to not open your mouth under any circumstances due to a slight chance that you could ingest a toxic chemical or two.